This is a slight modification of a post titled: O Gauge Forum Post on Smoke Units.

 Guesses: RFIXED~1.5K based on probe measurements and derived @ 25C Voffset~1.24

 So right off the bat, the ESU smoke unit’s heater resistance (23 ohms) is similar to Lionel’s (27 ohms), and both smoke units use 5V fan motors.
 The Lionel was missing only the thermistor.
-Lower resistance smoke units (around 8 ohms) might be problematic to convert unless retrofitted with a heater resistor in the 20 ohm neighborhood or use an externally-supplied, lower HTR+ voltage.
-The heater and fan motor similarity between the ESU and Lionel smoke units seemed to make this particular Lionel smoke unit an excellent surrogate candidate.
+Lower resistance smoke units (around 8 ohms) might be problematic to convert unless retrofitted with a heater resistor in the 20-ohm neighborhood or use an externally-supplied, lower HTR+ voltage.
+The heater and fan motor similarity between the ESU and Lionel smoke units made this particular Lionel smoke unit an excellent surrogate candidate.

 Thermistors with 100K ohm resistance at 25 Celsius are commonly-available, usually with a “B” parameter of around 3900 Kelvin.
 You can Google what this parameter means (simplified Steinhart-Hart Equation: R(T in Kelvin)=R@TRef*(exp(B/T-B/TRef)) ).
-While I was not able to verify that the ESU smoke unit used precisely this type of thermistor, testing described later supports this selection.
+While I could not verify that the ESU smoke unit used precisely this type of thermistor, the testing described later supports this selection.

-The 3-pin power plug on the PCB can be used to power the heater resistor since the outputs from the rectifier/5V converter on the PCB do not connect to anything after removing the fan motor plug.
-The ground on the PCB MUST be isolated from the heater unit metal case since the PCB’s “ground” wire will be connected to the LokSound L’s HTR- terminal that regulates the heating resistor’s current path to ground!
+The 3-pin power plug on the PCB can power the heater resistor since the outputs from the rectifier/5V converter do not connect to anything after removing the fan motor plug.
+The ground on the PCB MUST be isolated from the heater unit metal case since the PCB’s “ground” wire will be connected to the LokSound L’s HTR- terminal that regulates the heating resistor’s current path to the electrical ground!
 Electrical measurements revealed good electrical isolation of the metal case from the heating element.

-Two holes were drilled in the smoke unit’s PCB board, and the thermistor was inserted and soldered to two wire leads that connect to the LokSound L’s TMP+/- terminals.
-High melting-point solder was used in the off chance that conventional solder might melt at the high operating temperatures of the heater resistor and thermistor (max around 250 Celsius according to documentation for the ESU smoke unit).
+I drilled two holes in the smoke unit’s PCB board, and the thermistor was inserted and soldered to two-wire leads that connect to the LokSound L’s TMP+/- terminals.
+I used high melting-point solder because conventional solder might melt at the high operating temperatures of the heater resistor and thermistor (max around 250 Celsius according to documentation for the ESU smoke unit).

-Once the smoke unit’s six outputs were connected to the LokSound L’s ESU smoke unit terminals, there were some modifications needed in the ESU sound files and decoder set-up, since they did not originally activate the ESU smoke unit.
+Once you connect the smoke unit’s six outputs to the LokSound L’s ESU smoke unit terminals, some modifications are needed in the ESU sound files and decoder setup since they did not originally activate the ESU smoke unit.
 First, follow THOR73’s directions regarding the connection between sound and smoke chuffing under the “Smoke unit” menu.
-Note especially that the smoke unit’s automatic power-off time should be reset since the default is 0 seconds.
-I don’t know if 0 means never turn off, but a non-zero setting seemed like a good idea to me.
+The smoke unit’s automatic power-off time should be reset since the default is 0 seconds.
+I don’t know if 0 means never turning off, but a non-zero setting seemed like a good idea.

-What differs from THOR73’s discussion is the sound-file set-up for an ESU smoke unit.
-Editing the sound files reveals that most “nodes” have an option to set the “ESU Smoke Unit” parameters.
+What differs from THOR73’s discussion is the sound file setup for an ESU smoke unit.
+Editing the sound files reveals that most “nodes” have the option to set the “ESU Smoke Unit” parameters.
 Frequently these settings are turned off, but there are some useful “presets” you can select and experiment with.
-An especially interesting preset is the “preheating” preset that is available in the stopped state.
+An especially interesting preset is the “preheating” preset available in the stopped state.

 After editing these sound nodes, the next step is to set an “F#” to turn the smoke unit on/off on the “Function mappings” menu.
 The “logical” outputs column provides an “ESU Smoke Unit” selection, so I selected F23 as the ESU Smoke Unit on/off toggle.

-A TESTING WARNING: The ESU 53900 Profi Decoder Tester does not appear able to provide adequate power to either an actual ESU Smoke Unit or surrogates described here!
-In actual operation, the LokSound L is perfectly capable of providing sufficient power, but the Profi board is, in my experience (or inexperience), NOT able to do so.
-I initially thought the culprit was the puny AC to DC converter provided to power the Proof board, but power connection to a very hefty 14.8V LiPo battery did not solve the problem.
-The workaround is to use either THOR73’s high-side MOSFET switch mentioned in this thread or use the low-side MOSFET switch described in the same thread.
-Either way, you will need to take power (about +14V DC) from the source providing power to the Profi board and use the Profi board’s HTR- output to control the MOSFET switch that will, in turn, control the smoke unit’s heater.
-If using THOR73’s high-side switch, then you connect the smoke heater as he describes.
-If using the low-side switch I presented, the smoke unit’s HTR- connects to the switch control input, and the switch’s ground connects to power ground.
+TESTING WARNING: The ESU 53900 Profi Decoder Tester does not appear to provide adequate power to an actual ESU Smoke Unit or surrogates described here!
+In deployed operation, the LokSound L is perfectly capable of delivering sufficient power, but in my experience (or inexperience), the Profi board is not able to do so.
+I initially thought the culprit was the puny AC to DC converter provided to power the Profi board.
+But, the power connection to a very hefty 14.8V LiPo battery did not solve the problem.
+The workaround uses either THOR73’s high-side MOSFET switch mentioned in this thread or the low-side MOSFET switch described in the same topic thread.
+Either way, you will need to take power (about +14V DC) from the source providing power to the Profi board and use the Profi board’s HTR- output to control the MOSFET switch.
+In turn, this switch controls the smoke unit’s heater.
+Using THOR73’s high-side FET switch, you connect the smoke heater as he describes.
+If you use the low-side FET switch, I presented, the smoke unit’s HTR- output connects to the switch control input, and the switch’s ground connects to the power ground.

-Reiterating, THIS SPECIALIZED MOSFET SWITCH IS ONLY NEEDED FOR TESTING WITH THE Profi BOARD!
-In actual operation, the LokSound L is designed to adequately power an ESU smoke unit by direct connection to the decoder’s ESU smoke unit terminals, as is the modified smoke unit described here.
+Reiterating, YOU ONLY NEED THIS SPECIALIZED MOSFET SWITCH FOR TESTING WITH THE Profi BOARD!
+In actual operation, the LokSound L adequately powers an ESU smoke unit by direct connection to the decoder’s ESU smoke unit terminals, as is the modified smoke unit described here.

 Here’s the “proof in the pudding” video:

-These will give you the following approximate curves where the left axis is the voltage at TMP-, and the right axis is the estimated thermistor resistance.
+These values will give you the following approximate curves: the left axis is the voltage at TMP-, and the right axis is the estimated thermistor resistance.